43615/adc-lang/MANUAL.md

 - `-o|--open <path>` opens a saved state, combining `-s` and `-l`.

 ## Other
-- `-h|--help` explains the available arguments and links to language documentation.
+- `-h|--help` explains the available arguments (these) and links to language documentation.
 - `-v|--version` prints the interpreter version.